Engbenjamin/Process_Document_Instructor_Draft/README.md

 ---
 ## Choosing the Proper Elective Classes for Electronics Engineering
 ### Embedded Systems
+Embedded systems are ubitquitious with various domains of Electronics Engineering from home electronics to aerospace, medical equipment and beyond.
+Taking embedded systems courses will prepare you with the knowledge of software, firmware, and hardware elements and how they work synergistically within larger mechanical or electronic system.
+UWB courses in embedded systems include [examples].

 ### Electrical Sensors
+Electronics include input outputs which will need to include sensors.

 ---
 ## Building Your Electronics Engineering Project Portfolio